Board members bring a range of complementary skills and experience in areas such as finance, governance and health policy.

 Baroness Dido Harding

-She is a non-executive director on The Court of the Bank of England.
+She is a Non-Executive director and Deputy Chair on The Court of the Bank of England.
 She sits in the House of Lords as a Conservative peer and is a member of the Economic Affairs Select Committee.
-She is a trustee of DotEveryone, a member of the UK National Holocaust Memorial Foundation Advisory Board and Senior Independent Director of MindGym PLC.
+She is a member of the UK National Holocaust Memorial Foundation Advisory Board and a Non Executive Director of the Jockey Club.

-As from September 2020, Dido stepped down from her role as non-executive director of Genomics England to concentrate on her role as Interim Chair of the National Institute of Health and Protection.
+From May 2020 to April 2021 she was Executive Chair of NHS Test and Trace and Interim Chair of the Institute for Health Protection.
+She was interim Chair of Genomics England from December 2020 to May 2021 and stepped down in September 2020 from her role as non-executive director of Genomics England to concentrate on her role in the national COVID response.
 From 2010 to May 2017 she was Chief Executive of TalkTalk Telecom Group plc from 2010 to May 2017.
 Prior to TalkTalk, Dido was Sainsbury’s convenience director, having been appointed to Sainsbury’s operating board in March 2008.
 Dido joined Sainsbury’s from Tesco plc where she held a variety of senior roles both in the UK and international businesses.
 Before this, she worked at Kingfisher plc and Thomas Cook Limited where she gained considerable retail experience.
 She has also served on the boards of the British Land Company plc and Cheltenham Racecourse.

 Dido is married to politician John Penrose, has two children and, in what spare time she has left, is a jockey and racehorse owner.